-If you achieve NCQA Measure Certification, you are exempt from manual source code review for all certified measures by auditors during the HEDIS Compliance Audit or AMP Audit Compliance Review.
-However, beginning in 2021, for MY 2021 reporting in 2022, organizations must use a certified vendor or certify their code through automated source code review (ASCR).
-Manual source code review will no longer be an option.
+Organizations must use a certified vendor or certify their code through automated source code review (ASCR).
+Manual source code review is no longer an option.
 Certified Auditors may review items that are not included in the scope of certification or not listed in a vendor’s certification report, including but not limited to:

 - Organization-to-vendor field mapping.